 The Wesleyan Methodist movement in England grew rapidly from the 1790s.
 Lay Methodists, who were mostly of humble backgrounds, wanted their own mission.
 The Wesleyan-Methodist Missionary Society (WMS) saw the primary goal of the mission as making converts, and it rejected Samuel Marsden’s emphasis on ‘civilising’.

 Samuel Leigh, their first missionary, was a Methodist minister to the convict settlement of New South Wales.
-Marsden encouraged his visit to New Zealand.
-As a result Leigh appealed to the WMS to establish a mission.
+Marsden encouraged his visit to New Zealand, after which Leigh appealed to the WMS to establish a mission.
 A team of missionaries arrived in Tonga and New Zealand in 1822.

 As new missionaries arrived, more stations were established along the west coast of the North Island, at Kāwhia, Manukau, Kaipara and Raglan.
 The CMS and the WMS agreed that the Wesleyans would focus their activities on the west coast as far south as Taranaki, and the South Island, while the CMS mission took the East Coast and lower North Island.
 The missions grew quickly in the 1840s.
 WMS stations were opened at Port Nicholson (Wellington), Cloudy Bay in Marlborough and Waikouaiti in Otago.
 Further stations opened in Taranaki and Waikato.

-The Society of Mary (whose members are known as Marists) was a religious movement which emerged in the movement to reinvigorate Catholicism after the French Revolution.
+The Society of Mary (whose members are known as Marists) was a religious movement which emerged as part of a reinvigoration of Catholicism in the aftermath of the French Revolution.
 The Pope approved the new order in 1836 and it supported the development of a new mission in Western Oceania.
 Jean Baptiste Pompallier was appointed bishop of this region and he and his small team arrived in the Hokianga in January 1838, at a site near the Methodist station.

 Pompallier faced intense hostility from the Anglicans and Methodists, and his initial following came from Māori unhappy with those churches.
-Unlike his Protestant competitors, he viewed the primary responsibility of the Catholic mission as baptising converts, not challenging the lifestyle of Māori.
+Unlike the CMS, he viewed the primary responsibility of the Catholic mission as baptising converts, not challenging the lifestyle of Māori.
 The chanting, rituals and ornamentation of his religion were attractive to Māori.

-The mission was strengthened in 1839 with the arrival of seven priests and five Marist brothers.
-It made a new base at Kororāreka (later renamed Russell) in the Bay of Islands in 1839.
-Further bases were established in Northland, Auckland, the Bay of Plenty, Wellington, Ōtaki and Akaroa.
+The mission was strengthened with the arrival of seven priests and five Marist brothers in 1839, the year it set up a new base at Kororāreka (later renamed Russell) in the Bay of Islands.
+Further bases were established in Northland, Auckland, Bay of Plenty, Wellington, Ōtaki and Akaroa.
 Priests travelled from these settlements, often on foot over long distances, to preach to other Māori communities.

-By 1845 the New Zealand Catholic mission had baptised 5,000 people, but lack of money and land wars led to a subsequent decline.
+By 1845 the New Zealand Catholic mission had baptised 5,000 people, but lack of money and the outbreak of the New Zealand wars led to a subsequent decline.
 Tensions also emerged between Pompallier and the Marist order, and a Marist-staffed diocese of Wellington was formed in 1850.
 Thereafter Pompallier struggled to find priests for Auckland Catholics.

-The North German Missionary Society, based in Bremen, sent missionaries to New Zealand from 1842, among them Carl Völkner and J. F. Riemenschneider, who worked alongside the existing missions.
+From 1842 the North German Missionary Society, based in Bremen, sent missionaries to New Zealand, among them Carl Völkner and J. F. Riemenschneider, who worked alongside the existing missions.
 The Berlin Missionary Society sent missionaries to the Chatham Islands in 1843.
 In 1844 the Reformed Church of Scotland sent two missionaries.